-• Preparation for sampling, including bottle preparation, field measured parameter equipment, sample collection equipment, and means of access to sampling points.
+• Preparation for sampling, including bottle preparation, field parameter measurement equipment, sample collection equipment, and means of access to sampling points.

-- Completion of field data sheets for each sample point; modified as applicable for each type of sample point. - Measuring of field parameters, and collection of samples in bottles for laboratory analysis and appropriate field and laboratory QA/QC in accordance with CTDEP's Solid Waste Management Program and EPA's Subtitle "D" regulations. - Preservation and transport of samples to the laboratory. - Analytical laboratory analyses of collected samples. - Entering analytical results and other pertinent sample and/or laboratory test data into a database.
-Provide an electronic copy of the database to CRRA at the end of each calendar year to accompany the annual report, and after the completion of the April 2010 sampling event (i.e., the final sampling event under this Scope of Services). - Data review and verification, cursory check for outliers, extreme exceedances and notification to CRRA of unusual results or "Significant Environmental Hazard" conditions under Public Act 98-134. - Preparation of graphs and tables of data results, maps of sampling locations, ground-water elevation contours and isopleths of monitoring results as appropriate. - Preparation of summary reports on status of each sample point and site environmental conditions. - Preparation of draft quarterly and annual reports for CRRA review and comment prior to report finalization. - Finalization, duplication, and distribution of reports following incorporation of CRRA comments.
+- Completion of field data sheets for each sample point; modified as applicable for each type of sample point. - Completion of a synoptic groundwater measurement event on the first day of each semi-annual monitoring event to determine the groundwater elevations at all 45 monitoring wells installed at the site.
+The synoptic groundwater measurement event is to be completed prior to any purging and sampling activities. - Measuring of field parameters, and collection of samples in bottles for laboratory analysis and appropriate field and laboratory QA/QC in accordance with CTDEP's Solid Waste Management Program and EPA's Subtitle "D" regulations. - Preservation and transport of samples to the laboratory. - Analytical laboratory analyses of collected samples. - Entering analytical results and other pertinent sample and/or laboratory test data into a database.
+Provide an electronic copy of the database to CRRA at the end of each calendar year to accompany the annual report, and after the completion of the April 2013 sampling event (i.e., the final sampling event under this Scope of Services). - Data review and verification, cursory check for outliers, extreme exceedances and notification to CRRA of unusual results or "Significant Environmental Hazard" conditions under Public Act 98-134. - Preparation of graphs and tables of data results, maps of sampling locations, ground-water elevation contours and isopleths of monitoring results as appropriate. - Preparation of summary reports on status of each sample point and site environmental conditions. - Preparation of draft quarterly and annual reports for CRRA review and comment prior to report finalization. - Finalization, duplication, and distribution of reports following incorporation of CRRA comments.